abishjha/Graphics-using-WebGL/README.md

 # Graphics-using-WebGL
-a simple example which demonstrates fragment shading with ambient, diffuse, and specular lighting
+a example which demonstrates fragment shading with ambient, diffuse, and specular lighting